 Since approx 1500 communities around USA have banned billboards and four states have banned them it would seem a precedent has more than been set.

-- a fine BLT (22 replies)
+- International Baccalaureate (22 replies)